Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Extended Background

 A useful property of $f$-DP is \emph{post-processing}: if $M(\cdot)$ satisfies $f$-DP, so does $g \circ M$ for any deterministic or randomized mapping $g(\cdot)$.
 In other words, post-processing the results of an $f$-DP mechanism cannot decrease its privacy or, equivalently, cannot increase the success of the aforementioned decision problem.
 This is a consequence of the Blackwell-Sherman-Stein theorem~\citep{dong2019gaussian, kaissis2024beyond,su2024statistical}.

-\paragraph{Total-variation privacy.} We also make use of the notion of total variation (TV) privacy: \begin{definition} An algorithm $M(\cdot)$ satisfies $\eta$-TV privacy if it satisfies $(0, \eta)$-DP.
+\paragraph{Total-variation privacy.} We also make use of the notion of total variation (TV) privacy: \begin{definition} A mechanism $M: 2^\sD \rightarrow \Theta$ satisfies $\eta$-TV privacy if it satisfies $(0, \eta)$-DP.
 Equivalently, \emph{the total variation distance}, a special case of $\mathsf{E}_\gamma$ with $\gamma = 1$, is bounded for all $S \simeq S'$:

 where $P$ and $Q$ are the respective probability distributions of $M(S)$ and $M(S')$. \end{definition} TV privacy has been extensively studied under equivalent forms and different names in literature~\cite{geng2015optimal,bassily2016algorithmic,kulynych2022disparate, chatzikokolakis2023bayes,ghazi2023total}.
-Although TV privacy is a weak notion of privacy on its own~\cite{vadhan2017complexity}, any DP algorithm satisfies TV privacy for some $\eta$:
+Although TV privacy is a weak notion of privacy on its own~\cite{vadhan2017complexity}, any DP mechanism satisfies TV privacy for some $\eta$:

-\begin{proposition} The following statements hold: \begin{itemize} \item $(\varepsilon, \delta)$-DP implies $\eta$-TV privacy with $\eta = \frac{e^\varepsilon - 1 + 2\delta}{e^\varepsilon + 1}$ \cite{kairouz2015composition}. \item $f$-DP implies $\eta$-TV privacy with $\eta = \max_\alpha (1 - f(\alpha) - \alpha)$ \cite{kaissis2024beyond}. \end{itemize} \end{proposition}
+\begin{proposition} The following statements hold: \begin{itemize} \item $(\varepsilon, \delta)$-DP implies $\eta$-TV privacy with $\eta = \frac{e^\varepsilon - 1 + 2\delta}{e^\varepsilon + 1}$ \cite{kairouz2015composition}. \item $f$-DP implies $\eta$-TV privacy with $\eta = \max_{\alpha \in [0, 1]} (1 - f(\alpha) - \alpha)$ \cite{kaissis2024beyond}. \end{itemize} \end{proposition}

-\paragraph{Privacy via R\'enyi divergence.} Another notion we use is R\'enyi DP (RDP)~\cite{mironov2017renyi}. \begin{definition}[\citealp{mironov2017renyi}] A mechanism $M$ satisfies $(t, \varepsilon)$-RDP iff for all $S \simeq S'$:
+\paragraph{Privacy via R\'enyi divergence.} Another notion we use is R\'enyi DP (RDP)~\cite{mironov2017renyi}. \begin{definition}[\citealp{mironov2017renyi}] A mechanism $M(\cdot)$ satisfies $(t, \varepsilon)$-RDP iff for all $S \simeq S'$:

 where $P$ and $Q$ are the respective probability distributions of $M(S)$ and $M(S')$, and $D_{t}(P \parallel Q)$ is the R\'enyi divergence of order $t \geq 1$:

 where the case of $t = 1$ is defined by continuous extension. \end{definition}